 Our 2017 agenda charges the legislature and executive with five distinct but interconnected directives: ensure adequate funding for the environment, address the causes and effects of climate change, protect the health of New Yorkers and their communities, protect natural resources, and invest in better, smarter infrastructure.
 Though there are nearly fifty policies we will support this year, there are three priority areas that are at the top of our list: clean drinking water, leadership on climate, and farms, food, and organic waste.

-We recognize that these challenges will not be easy to solve.
+With progress stalled at the federal level, these problems must be solved at the state and local levels.
 Our leaders will need to be thoughtful, work across the aisle, and make tough compromises.
-But we fully expect them to do whatever it takes to create a greener, healthier and more prosperous New York.< Back to Publications
+But we fully expect them to do whatever it takes to create a greener, healthier and more prosperous New York in 2017.< Back to Publications

 Electric vehicles have many advantages over gasoline-powered cars including better fuel economy, lower maintenance costs, zero emissions, and less pollution.
 Thinking of going electric?
 Check out our fact sheet on buying EVs, part of our Plug It In, NY campaign.

 As part of our public awareness campaign on electric vehicles, Plug It In, NY, we released the fourth in our series of fact sheets.
 This one focuses on the costs, incentives, and funding opportunities associated with purchasing and owning an EV.

 Going electric is one of the best ways New Yorkers can fight climate change.
 As part of our public awareness campaign on electric vehicles, Plug It In, NY, we released a fact sheet on the environmental and public health benefits of EV adoption.